ashald/home-assistant-lywsd02/README.md

 ## Overview

-This itnegration allows to configure LYWSD02 e-Ink clocks via HomeAssistant bluetooth integration.
+This integration allows to configure LYWSD02 e-Ink clocks via HomeAssistant bluetooth integration.
 This means that you can leverage all your ESPHome Bluetooth proxies for best coverage.

 See [./info.md](./info.md) for usage details.